Current Projects

 Using Machine Learning Techniques to Assess Suicide Behavior in Latino/a Individuals

-In this project, we are utilizing machine learning techniques to precisely assess the relative influences of traditional risk factors and culturally-based factors on suicide behaviors in Latino/a adults.
+In this project, we are utilizing machine learning techniques to precisely assess the relative influences of traditional risk factors and culturally-based factors on suicide behaviors in Latino/a emerging adults.